pagnani/PlmDCA.jl/README.md

 symmetric coupling version of the algorithm).
 Empirically it turns out that the asymmetric version is faster and more accurate.
-This function take as input the name of a (possibly zipped) multiple sequence alignment in FASTA format, and returns two matrices:
+This function take as input the name of a (possibly zipped) multiple sequence

-* A `21 x 21 x N(N-1)/2` matrix containing the couplings that maximize
-  the Pseudolikelihood function `J(ai, aj, pairij)` where `ai, aj` are the amino acid types (integers in the interval 1:21) of residue pair `i,j`, and `pairij` is an integer in the interval `1:N(N-1)/2`, where `N` is the number of residues in the multiple sequence alignment.

-* A symmetric `N x N matrix` (N being the number of residues in the multiple-sequence alignment) with the scores.
-The higher the score the higher is the probability that residues are in contact.

 There are a number of possible algorithmic strategies for the optimization problem.
 As long as local gradient-based optimization is